Talk2riyaz/Talk2riyaz/README.md

 <h2> A passionate full Stack (MERN) developer & JavaScript developer </h2>

+- 💻 I'm a doing Internship at eminds.ai

 - 🔭 At that movement I am doing BCA (**Bachelor of Computer Application**)